Tax guide for Americans in Japan

 When are Japanese taxes due?

-In Japan, the fiscal year runs from January 1 to December 31, and the deadline for filing income tax returns is March 15 of the following year.
-If additional tax is owed, it must be paid by this date to avoid penalties and interest.
+The deadline for filing your income tax return is March 15 of the following year.
+If you owe tax, it must be paid by this date to avoid interest and penalties.

 Japan tax forms for US expats